kangwendi/example-django-graphql/README.md

 # example-django-graphql
-The purpose of this repo is to facilitate myself to learn graphql and django
+The purpose of this repo is to facilitate myself to learn graphql and django.